aahamlin/aahamlin.github.io/index.md

 # Andrew A Hamlin

 My software engineering interests and guiding principles come from my early exposure to Extreme Programming.
 I have continued striving for continual improvements and simplifications in the engineering process, architecture and design throughout my career.

-There should never be more process than absolutely necessary.
-Teams should be given ownership and welcome accountability in their commitment to the craft of building great software.
+I have captured "how to work with me" in my [manager readme](manager_readme.md).

 Professionally, I have designed and implemented globalized enterprise systems on Windows and Linux platforms, using a Secure Software Development Lifecycle (SSDLC), trained and mentored teams on continuous delivery, test automation and test-driven development (TDD) practices.
 Personally, I enjoy following developments in web development, such as [Elm](https://www.elm-lang.org), and containerization and CI/CD.